espindula/bashref-pt_BR/readme.md

   intitulada "GNU Free Documentation Licence".

-  Permission is granted to copy, distribute and/or modify this Bash Reference Manual, edition 4.3, version translated into Brazilian portuguese, under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no
+  Permission is granted to copy, distribute and/or modify this Bash Reference Manual, edition 4.3, version translated into brazilian portuguese, under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no